Skip to content

 Our Reading Ethos

 We utilise the Schools Library Service, ensuring that children are exposed to texts which relate to their current foundation subjects and interests.
-Our children have access to our school library bookcases where fiction and non fiction books are available for children to use as a home reading book or support for class work.
-Stories are also shared in assembly times that cover a range of themes such as friendship, changes and moving on.
-We also enjoy World Book Day each year when classes spend time reading a special class book within a given theme e.g. diversity, literary heritage etc, culminating in a Show and Tell Assembly to share what has been happening across the school.
-We also invite Scholastic Book Fair in so parents, carers and children have the opportunity to buy books to enjoy at home.
+Our children have access to our school library bookcases, where fiction and non-fiction books are available for children to use as a home reading book or support for class work.
+Stories are also shared in assembly times that cover a range of themes such as friendship, changes and British Values.
+We also enjoy World Book Day each year, when classes spend time reading a special class book on a given theme, e.g. diversity, literary heritage etc, culminating in a Show and Tell Assembly to share what has been happening across the school.
+We also invite deliver our own Collingwood Book Fayre, enabling children to select from a wide-range of pre-loved affordable books.
+Our aim is to ensure that every child has books of their own to read.

 How do we assess reading?